SUSE/hanadb_exporter/README.md

   - `logging.config_file`: Python logging system configuration file (by default WARN and ERROR level messages will be sent to the syslog)
   - `logging.log_file`: Logging file (/var/log/hanadb_exporter.log by default)

+The logging configuration file follows the python standard logging system style: [Python logging](https://docs.python.org/3/library/logging.config.html).

+Using the default [configuration file](./logging_config.ini), it will redirect the logs to the file assigned in the [json configuration file](./config.json.example) and to the syslog (only logging level up to WARNING).

 2. Start the exporter by running the following command:
 ```
 hanadb_exporter -c config.json -m metrics.json